 This page will describe how to evaluate various types of writing and expertise as one discovers information across a variety of resources - including general Internet materials.

 There are many types of information and/or knowledge; some types can be analyzed with logic, while others are felt or believed.

 In academic study, one must distinguish between feelings and evidence; and study them using different methods.

 In areas relating to feelings and beliefs, such as the arts and philosophy, it is appropriate to discuss personal perspectives and ideas about behaviors and influences.

 In the sciences, while models can be developed based upon theories, the knowledge of a discipline advances based upon evidence and repeatability.
 In the sciences, one must constantly question the foundations and the accuracy of experiments, and the credibility of the authors.
 The process of peer review is used to evaluate the accuracy of findings and the significants of associated conclusions.

 One must use critical thinking to identify accurate and trustworthy information when you do not know the credentials of the author.
-The criteria used to evaluate materials is called the CRAAP test; see our short video Critical Thinking: The CRAAP Test.
+The criteria used to evaluate materials is called the CRAAP test.
 This is especially important when you are looking at personal web pages and blogs containing opinions presented as facts.